Plan

-Seasonal Closet Switch Out
+The Seasonal Closet Switch-Out

-When it’s time for a seasonal closet switch out, Certified Professional Organizer and closet specialist C. Lee Cawley has advice for her clients who want to downsize and organize their closets: Keep an eye toward efficiency and feeling good about your wardrobe.
+Seasonal Closet Switch OutWhen it’s time for a seasonal closet switch out, Certified Professional Organizer and closet specialist C. Lee Cawley has advice for her clients who want to downsize and organize their closets: Keep an eye toward efficiency and feeling good about your wardrobe.
 “Remember to only keep the items that FIT, FLATTER, and that suit your current lifestyle!”

 If you’re considering downsizing over the next few years, you will probably want to reduce your clothing by at least half.
 The annual rituals of rotating seasonal clothing into storage presents an ideal opportunity to evaluate your wardrobe with an eye toward downsizing, too.

-Set a Happy Goal.
+Set a Happy Goal

 Most people routinely wear fewer than half of the clothes they are storing in their closet.
 Or, even worse, they are wearing clothing that doesn’t flatter or fit, just because they own it.
-The point is, you want to look great every day, and if you are downsizing, it makes sense to have fewer items to move and store.
+The point is, that you want to look great every day, and if you are downsizing, it makes sense to have fewer items to move and store.
 Once you embrace the idea of a simpler life ahead, it will be easier to only store your best items, and donate or sell the rest.

-Get Ruthless.
+Get Ruthless

-We all know the rules of thumb: If you haven’t worn an item during the previous season, if it doesn’t bring you joy, or if you wouldn’t buy it again, then it’s time to remove it from your wardrobe.
+We all know the rules of thumb: If you haven’t worn an item during the previous season if it doesn’t bring you joy, or if you wouldn’t buy it again, then it’s time to remove it from your wardrobe.
 These tips definitely help, but it can be easy to make exceptions for too many items.

 If you are committed to reducing your clothing, there is one question you must ask of each and every item in your closet: